QuattroMusic/6502-Simulator/README.md

 # License

 I don't like the way the license system works, so instead of searching for a license that satisfies me, I'm making my own version.

 #### What this software allows you to do
 You can keep the source code on your devices; you may compile it and use it for private or public use.
+If you modify it, you have to explicitly state that you possess a altered version of the software.

 #### What this software doesn't allow you to do
-Even if you've modified it, I don't want you to use this product for commercial use or to distribute under your name;
+Even if you've modified it, I don't want you to use this product for commercial use or to distribute it under your name;
-I put a lot of effort on this project, for learning purposes, and to make it possible for everyone to use a 6502 simulator to learn assembly in the easiest possible way.
+I put a lot of effort on this project, for learning purposes and to allow everyone to use a 6502 simulator to learn assembly in the easiest possible way.

 ## Contact me

 Questions?
 Bugs?
 Ideas?
+Something is not clear?
 Feel free to contact me on Discord `@quattromusic`!

 Join [my server](https://discord.gg/wXECkMJb6V) for the latest news.